ReactForAll/React-Course/Level_6/2. Creating Types of Types (Generics)/SCRIPT.md

 }
 ```

 Here we have a generic function that takes an index and an array and returns the element at that index.
 Here the array can be of any type.
-Since the argument `arr` is of type `T[]`, we can do anything that we could do to an array in general and we respond with the element at an index, whichwould of type `T`.
+Since the argument `arr` is of type `T[]`, we can do anything that we could do to an array in general and we respond with the element at an index, of type `T`.

 A good example of using generics would be to work on similar types of data.
 For instance, you could create a generic function that takes an array with the property `{age: number}` and returns the oldest date.